dotnet/docfx/docs/designs/xref.md

       For instance, given `System.String`, by calling `https://xref.docs.microsoft.com/query?uid=System.String`, we can get `"href":"https://docs.microsoft.com/dotnet/api/system.string"`.
 The first segment after the host will be the base path, which is `dotnet`.
       > shall we always call xref service in production here?
     - Put the list of unique base paths from the previous step into `xrefBathPath` of `docfx.yml`

+#### New users or new uids
+Although the users of the existing respositories do not need to take action on the `xref` configuration, but if they need to use new external UIDs not covered by `xrefBasePath` after the migration to v3, they still need to add the related base path by following the steps under [migration](#migration).
+And the new users of DocFX v3 should always set the `xrefBasePath` by following the steps under [migration](#migration)

 ## Resolve xref
 ### Using `xref` to reference a uid in markdown